femifacia/maze_generator/README.md

 # maze_generator
 A graphical maze generator

-Hello Sir, for this review I didn't merge the solve part because it wause in updating.

-But you can pull the repo on this [link](https://github.com/femifacia/maze_generator)
+The repo is accessible on this [link](https://github.com/femifacia/maze_generator)

+## Install dependecies

+    python -m pip install -R requirements.txt

+## How to launch the game

 To exec this program just launch the main.py file at the root of the repository

-My apologize for the lake of informations about dependencies; You will just need to install pygame by

-    python -m install pygame